wazo-platform/wazo-platform.org/content/uc-doc/administration/cli_tools/index.md

 See `wazo-auth-cli --help` for a list of available operations.

+# wazo-debug

+`wazo-debug` is used to collect data about the system, either live or not.
+It then packages the collected data into a single tarball ready for analysis.
+Be careful before sharing this tarball, it contains sensitive data!

+See `wazo-debug --help` for a list of available operations.

 # wazo-dist {#wazo-dist}

 wazo-dist is the wazo repository sources manager.
 It is used to switch between distributions